Affiliate links on Android Authority may earn us a commission. Learn more.

 According to an SEC filing uncovered by Fortune, Andy Rubin’s new venture called Playground Global has now raised $48 million to help fund hardware companies in need.
 Rubin is currently serving as managing director at Playground Global, and the company’s board of directors include ex-Googler Matt Hershenson, WebTV co-founder Bruce Leak and and former Microsoft exec Peter Barrett.
 According to the regulatory filling, the organization is categorized as a venture capital fund.

-While there are no specific investors mentioned in the filing, The Wall Street Journal reports that the list of investors include Google, Hewlett-Packard Co., Redpoint Ventures and Foxconn, among others.
+While there are no specific investors mentioned in the filing, The Wall Street Journal reports that the list of investors include Google, Hewlett-Packard Co., Redpoint Ventures and Hon Hai Technology Group (Foxconn), among others.

 Each investor was chosen specifically for their value in creating new companies.